The 7 Best Islands In Thailand

 French bourgeois architecture was imported in the form of grand hotels, villas, rose gardens, and churches to create a city that became known as Le Petit Paris, complete with its own miniature Eiffel Tower.

-Today Da Lat is popular among Vietnamese tourists, especially newlyweds and it is the honeymoon capital of Vietnam.
-The city’s greatest appeal can be its eternal spring climate with temperatures averaging 62 degrees year-round.
+Today Da Lat is popular among Vietnamese tourists, especially newlyweds; this is the honeymoon capital of Vietnam.
+The city’s greatest appeal can be its eternal spring climate; temperatures average 62 degrees year-round.

 In the shadows of this ultramodern setting, less than a 20-minute walk from the city center, life in the ancient Malay village of Kampung Baru carries on.
 Roosters roam freely and monkeys swing from tree to tree.

-Taiwan’s capital city is a hyper-efficient and high-tech Asian metropolis.
-It is building a reputation for innovation from its award-winning Mass Rapid Transit and light rail systems to the touchless technology found throughout its public spaces and its approaches to tackling environmental issues.
+Taiwan’s capital city is a hyper-efficient and high-tech Asian metropolis, building a reputation for innovation in everything from its award-winning Mass Rapid Transit and light rail systems to the touchless technology found throughout its public spaces and its approaches to tackling environmental issues.

 This safe, clean, well-organized, and interesting city has all the appeal, infrastructure, amenities, and comforts of the region’s A-list destinations like Singapore and Hong Kong—with one big difference.
 The cost of living in Taipei is within the reach of most retirees’ budgets.